How to Buy Tickets to the 2026 World Cup

 When Do World Cup 2026 Tickets Go On Sale?

-You may be wondering “how do you buy tickets to the World Cup before you know the teams?”
+Since first general sales tickets phase starts September 10th, 2025 and this is before the World Cup Draw (held in December the year before the tournament), you may be wondering “how do you buy tickets to the World Cup before you know the teams?”

 First, you need to know what is meant by “Phase 1” and that is explained below a bit as well as in our generic article about World Cup tickets.